drewray80/linux_cyber_unit/hosting_ssh.md

 ## Static IPv4 Address
 You will need to know the IPv4 address of your pi in order to get remote access to its terminal through ssh.
 The router assigns IPv4 addresses to devices that connect to it.
 The IPv6 address is provided by your internet provider, but we are not connecting to the internet so we will only be dealing with IPv4.
+This is a good opportunity to discuss IPv4 and IPv6.

 Your router will also change ip addresses of device periodically for security reasons.
 This creates an issue for headless access.
 If the ip address changes, you will need to find the new ip to be able to use ssh.

 To solve this issue, we can set a static ip address for the pi.
 Then the pi will communicate its static ip to the router when it connects.
 If that ip is available, the router will use that ip for the pi.
+This is a good time to discuss static ip addresses.

 To set a static ip on a pi, click on the wifi icon on the taskbar of the pi and select Network Connections.
 Select your router. (the example in the picture is NETGEAR73)